LucaslfWang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lucas Wang is a software engineer who currently works for a hedge fund and is mainly responsible for massive data processing, infrastructure construction and maintenance.
+I am a software engineer who currently works for a hedge fund and is mainly responsible for massive data processing, infrastructure construction and maintenance.
 He previously worked for a well-known Internet company in China and is very interested in data science and machine learning.
 {style="text-align: justify;"}